 You may also have a separate Solar Feed-In Agreement and/or Green Options, each of which form a separate contract.
 The applicable terms and conditions are provided.

-More information about this contract and other matters such as our customer hardship policy and family violence policy are on our website at energyaustralia.com.au.
+More information about this contract and other matters is on our website at energyaustralia.com.au.

 1. THE PARTIES

 This contract is between: